ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_kcs.rst

 * 2 time horizons: Mid-century (MOC; 2050) and end-of-century (EOC; 2085)
 * 2 periods: Control (1981-2010) and future (variable)

-The configuration settings for these scenarios can be found in table 1 of Lenderink 2014's supplement.
+The configuration settings for these scenarios can be found in table 1 of Lenderink 2014's `supplementary data <https://iopscience.iop.org/1748-9326/9/11/115008/media/erl503687suppdata.pdf>`_.

 Implementation
 --------------